-We did the math to calculate how many hours it takes America’s top CEOs to make what their workers earn in one year
+We did the math to calculate how many hours it took Bob Iger to make what his workers earned in one year when he ran Disney

 Note: Rowland stepped down as CEO in September 2019 and was succeeded by Julie Sweet.
 Accenture also provided an alternate estimate of the CEO pay ratio based on a cost-of-living adjustment, as their median employee was based in India.
 Using that estimate, the ratio was 298:1, and Rowland would have made what the median employee did in 1 day, 5 hours.

-4. Disney CEO Bob Iger took 9 hours and 37 minutes to earn what a typical employee made in a year.
+4. Former Disney CEO Bob Iger took 9 hours and 37 minutes to earn what a typical employee made in a year.

 - source